shantistewart/OSU-Senior-Capstone-Computer-Vision/Optimization-Data/README.md

-This folder contains a data set of images for hyperparameter tuning.
+This folder contains a data set of images for hyperparameter optimization.